setliberum/involuntary-psychological-experiments/README.md

 # MkUltra Israel

-Information and evidence of inhumen psychological experiments on psychiatric patients in Israel hospitals.
+Information and evidence of involuntary psychological experiments on psychiatric patients in hospitals and around the world.

 ## Files